Deeda Blair Research Initiative for Disorders of the Brain

 - Mark Daly, Ph.D., Co-Director, Program in Medical and Population Genetics, Broad Institute

-- Karl Deisseroth, M.D., Ph.D., D.H., Chen Professor of Bioengineering and Psychiatry and Behaviorial Sciences, Stanford University
+- Karl Deisseroth, M.D., Ph.D., D.H., Chen Professor of Bioengineering and Psychiatry and Behavioral Sciences, Stanford University

-- Maria C. Freire, Ph.D., President and Executive Director, FNIH
+- Maria C. Freire, Ph.D., Principal, The Freire Group

 - Thomas Insel, M.D., Former Director, National Institute of Mental Health (NIMH) and President and Co-founder, Mindstrong Health